mmmmaja/starfishDetection/README.md

 ## Documentation
 ### Environment
-To create a dedicated environment to keep track of the packages for the project:
+Create a dedicated environment to keep track of the packages for the project
 ```bash
 conda create --name starfish-env python3.11
 conda activate starfish-env